fherederolopez/Document_databases/README.md

 Simulation.py shows the work of a comparative work in queries execution between CouchDB, MongoDB and CosmosDB

 Simulation2.py shows the work of a comparative work in queries execution between MongoDB and CosmosDB

+The CSV and JSON files are the data loaded in the databases.
+Different sizes of documents has been created, for example, data_10K contains 10 thousand of products sold